 Students are only normally permitted a maximum of 12 months approved suspension over the total length of candidature.
 If a period of suspension of greater than 12 months total is required, it is recommended that the student should consider a voluntary withdrawal from the University (see the for more information).
 A student can always reapply when able to commit to study again and the University will take previous periods of study into consideration when setting candidature length.

-Research students that have exceeded the maximum suspension time allowed, would usually be required to withdraw by the Academic Regulations and Cases Board/Progression and Awards Board; however, in exceptional circumstances, these students may be permitted to subsequently re-apply to be re-enrolled at the same stage of the previous research (within a maximum time period of 2 years from the date of withdrawal).
+Research students that have exceeded the maximum suspension time allowed, would usually be required to withdraw by the Academic Regulations and Cases Board/Progression and Awards Board; however, in exceptional circumstances, these students may be permitted to subsequently re-apply to be re-enrolled at the same stage of the previous research (within a maximum time period of 2 years from the date of suspension).
 Only under these circumstances may a student be allowed a reduced candidature period.

 Applications for suspension should not normally be made retrospectively; where applications are based on grounds that are ongoing, a suspension may be granted backdated normally no more than one month prior to the date the application was submitted.
 Only in exceptional circumstances can retrospective suspension be backdated further than one month, contact Academic Services for guidance.